john-data-chen/websocket-template/README.md

 - Pops a dialog to ask for username when user first visits the page.
 - Input username and click confirm button to login, pops a welcome message with username, save username to session storage.
 - Display a list of users, and basic CRUD operations.
 - Use form validation to validate inputs.
-(Used Zod self built validation to validate email for consistency)
+(Use Zod built-in validation to validate email, more details in Technical Decisions)
 - Pops a toaster message when multiple users are editing a user at the same time.
-(Used Socket.io and Sonner)

 🌟 Key Accomplishments